zengyang1206/zengyang1206.github.io/_pages/about.md

 Zeng Yang is now a graduate student majoring in journalism and communication from the School of Journalism and Communication of Nanjing University.

 Her research interests are digital marketing and brand lies.
-During his time in school, he participated in many subject competitions and won awards.
-At the same time, scientific research has also hosted a national college student innovation and entrepreneurship project.
+During her time in school, she participated in many subject competitions and won awards.
+At the same time, she also hosted a national college student innovation and entrepreneurship project.

-You can find his CV here.
+You can find her CV here.